rust-embedded/discovery/microbit/src/08-i2c/the-general-protocol.md

 </p>

 1. Controller: Broadcast START
-2. M: Broadcast target address (7 bits) + the R/W (8th) bit set to WRITE
+2. C: Broadcast target address (7 bits) + the R/W (8th) bit set to WRITE
 3. Target: Responds ACK (ACKnowledgement)
-4. M: Send one byte
+4. C: Send one byte
-5. S: Responds ACK
+5. T: Responds ACK
 6. Repeat steps 4 and 5 zero or more times
-7. M: Broadcast STOP OR (broadcast RESTART and go back to (2))
+7. C: Broadcast STOP OR (broadcast RESTART and go back to (2))

 > **NOTE** The target address could have been 10 bits instead of 7 bits long.
 Nothing else would have
 > changed.